Shopping & Reviews

 Material

 Stainless steel, silicone, and bamboo are among the most common materials for food steamers.
-Stainless steel is durable and long-lasting, although it can scratch nonstick cookware.
+Stainless steel is durable and long-lasting, but it can scratch nonstick cookware.
 Silicone, on the other hand, has the advantage of being gentle on nonstick surfaces.
-Bamboo steamers usually stack on top of one another, making it possible to add or remove tiers based on how much food you need to steam.
-With bamboo, you also won’t get a buildup of condensation, which can drip and affect your food’s texture or look.
+Bamboo steamers usually stack on top of one another, so you can add or remove tiers based on how much food you need to steam.
+With bamboo, you also won’t get a buildup of condensation, which can affect your food’s texture or appearance.

 Size

 Electric food steamers are separate appliances, so they often take up more kitchen space than their stovetop counterparts.
-If you’re looking to save space in a smaller kitchen, there are many collapsible stovetop steamer inserts on the market that allow for straightforward storage.
+If you’re looking to save space in a smaller kitchen, there are many collapsible stovetop steamer inserts on the market that store more easily.

 Ask the Experts